jacquessham/sfotraffic/Part2/readme.md

 The goal of this step is to fix the flaw of the model trained in step 4 to prevent any prediction go below 0.
 The reason why the international passenger traffic prediction drop below 0 because the base number in period 0, or Decemeber, 2020, was too low and we deduct with a large magititude when the index drop below 100 (Which is the index of period 0).
 Let's take a step back to review the situtation of international travel: As mentioned, the international travel is in halt; the passengers who are travelling internationally are essential and unavoidable.
 Therefore, there is no way the passenger traffic drop too much in trend but only seasonal flucation in 2021 until the borders are reopened.
 The data captured during the time with no irregular travel restriction, unlike during the pandemic, so the pattern in the dataset may not be accuate and we need to come up with some adjustment to reflect the situation unique in the pandemic.
 We can see the time that the index drop below 100 are mostly in the beginning of the passenger traffic recovery path.
 In reality, we do not see the borders may open up in the first two years, 2021-2022 of the recovery path due to new virus variants and vaccines rollout schedule in various country.
 So, we can add an additional assumption that the international travel cannot drop significantly because the international travels occur in the recovery period are essential and unavoidable (Aviodable business trips and leisure travels have been excluded in the statistics, so there is not any factor to international passenger traffic drop in trend).
 We can adjust the calculation of international travel to eliminate the trend effect when index drop below 100.
 The formula is the following:<br>
 Coming Soon...
 <br><br>
+In this phase, we will be using <i>prediction_step5.py</i> to predict and <i>viz_prediction_step5.py</i> to visualize the result.
 After the calculation, the result looks something like:
 <img src=Images/prediction_step5.png>
 <br>
 If we combine the prediction between domestic and international passenger traffic, the results become: